Floydlang/floyd/docs/floyd_systems_ref.md

 # PROBES

-You add probes to wires, actors and individual functions and expressions.
+You add probes to wires, processes and individual functions and expressions.
 They gather intel on how your program runs on the hardware, let's you explore your running code and profile its hardware use.

 ## TRACE PROBE